damonallison/notes/edu/coursera/big-data/01-introduction-to-big-data/README.md

 # Week 1

-The goals of this course are:
+The goals of this course is:

 * Describe the big data landscape using real world examples.
 * Understand the high level workflow of big data systems.